antonnazarov/apricot/apricot-docs/readthedocs/source/0040-projects-and-snapshots.rst

    The "Compare Snapshots" screen shows the differences between selected Snapshots

-To generate the alignment script use the "Generate Script" button:
+To generate the alignment script use the "Generate Script" button.

 .. figure:: figures/apricot-compare-generate.jpg
    :align: center